 Norway has a long tradition of encouraging reduced use of PPPs.
 The Norwegian Institute of Bioeconomy Research (NIBIO) operates websites that are used by farmers, retailers and the agricultural advisory services alike to obtain advice and guidance on PPP related matters.
 In addition, NIBIO develops crop-specific IPM guidelines covering major crops.
 Finally, the agricultural advisory services publish bulletins during the growing season providing information about pest pressure and appropriate actions for major crops.
-Verification of whether the farmer is using integrated pest management is done by the NFSA's regions.
+Verification of whether the farmer is using integrated pest management is done by the NFSA's regional level.

-2.11.
-Control system for pesticide residues
+2.12 Control system for pesticide residues

-The Chemical Safety and EEA section at the NFSA's head office is responsible for legislation and official control of pesticide residues in food.
+NFSA is responsible for legislation and official control of pesticide residues in general.